Mobile Suit Gundam: Reception, influence and legacy

 Gundam was not popular when it first aired, and in fact came close to being canceled.
-The series was originally set to run for 52 episodes but was cut down to 39 by the show's sponsors, which included Clover (the original toymakers for the series).
-However, the staff was able to negotiate a one-month extension to end the series with 43 episodes.
-When Bandai bought the copyrights to build plastic models for the show's mecha, which was a relatively new market compared to the old Chogokin series Clover was making, things changed completely.
-With the introduction of their line of Gundam models, the popularity of the show began to soar.
-The models sold very well, the show began to do very well in reruns and its theatrical compilation was a huge success.
-Audiences were expecting another Super Robot TV show, and instead found Gundam, the first work of anime in an entirely new genre: the Real Robot genre.
+The series was originally set to run for 52 episodes but was cut down to 39 by the show's sponsors, which included toymaker Clover.
+However, the staff was able to negotiate a one-month extension, ending the series with 43 episodes.
+When Bandai bought the rights to produce plastic models of Mobile Suits, considered a different market than Clover's Chogokin line of toys, things changed completely.
+With the introduction of Gunpla, the success of the show began to soar.
+The models sold very well, Bandai sponsored a rerun of the show, eventually leading to the theatrical release of three compilation movies.
+At the time, anime was dominated by the Super Robot genre.
+Gundam's take on the genre would retroactively be referred to as the "Real Robot" genre.
 The Anime ranked #2 on Wizard's Anime Magazine on their "Top 50 Anime released in North America".
 In TV Asahi's poll of the Top 100 Anime, Gundam came in 2nd.
 It is regarded as changing the concept of Japanese robot anime and the turning point of history in Japan.

-Despite being released in 1979, the original Gundam series is still remembered and recognized within the anime fan community.
+The original Gundam series is still remembered and recognized within the anime fan community.
 The series revolutionized mecha anime, introducing the new Real Robot genre, and over the years became synonymous with the entire genre for many.
-As a result, for example, parodies of mecha genre commonly feature homages to Mobile Suit Gundam, thanks to its immediate recognizability.
+As a result, for example, parodies of mecha genre commonly feature homages to Mobile Suit Gundam, thanks to its immediate recognizable status.

 The series was the first winner of the Animage Anime Grand Prix prize, in 1979 and the first half of 1980.
 In the top 100 anime from Animage, Gundam was twenty-fourth.
 The magazine Wizard listed the series as the second best anime of all time.
 By the end of 2007, each episode of the original TV series averaged a sales figure of 80,928 copies, including all of the different formats it was published in (VHS, LD, DVD, etc.).
 The first DVD box set sold over 100,000 copies in the first month of release, from December 21, 2007, to January 21, 2008.
 As part of the 30th Anniversary of the Gundam series, the company officially announced a project on March 11, 2009, called Real-G, a plan to build a 1:1 real size scale Gundam in Japan.
 It was completed in July 2009 and displayed in a Tokyo park then taken down later.
 The 18-meter tall statue was reconstructed in Shizuoka Prefecture and was taken down in March 2011.
 In August 2011 it was dismantled only to reopen in Odaiba, Tokyo on April 19, 2012.
 It stood Odaiba along with a gift shop called "Gundam Front Tokyo" until it was dismantled in March 2016.